The Official Ramona Morrow Books Blog

 Illustrator Beverly Marie Melton

 Lost in the wilderness, Milo befriends a wild Mustang horse who takes him on a magical adventure that will capture your child's imagination in this beautifully illustrated children's book.

 I suspect that after reading this book children travelling by car in the countryside, will look out of their windows and imagine themselves adventuring with a wild Mustang horse.

 Milo and the Mustang is a story that was inspired by a real boy named Milo who had both severe Autism and Cerebral Palsy.
 The author Alycin Hayes gave riding lessons to Milo, on her Mustang horse.
 She was impressed with the immediate connection and unique communication that Milo and her Mustang enjoyed.
 Children reading the story will identify with Milo before it is revealed that he has special needs.

 Alycin Hayes who has dyslexia wrote the story, Deaf Artist Beverly Marie Melton illustrated it and Milo Austin-Olsen who has both severe autism and cerebral palsy made the final choice of the cover and illustrations to use in the book.
-Milo and the Mustang has large-print so it is easier for children with vision problems to read.
-The illustrations and text are in the same location on each page to give the story a consistency for children with Autism.
+Milo and Mustang has large-print so it is easier for children with vision problems to read.
+The illustrations and text are in the same location on each page to give the story a consistency for children with autism.

 Dear Mr. Wasn't Me